About CRRAFT

-What is a research-practice-partnership?
+What is CRRAFT?

 The Big So What?